t-shoemaker/ACORN/README.md

 How It Worked
 -------------

-Working on the basis of contracts with the US Air Force, Jones and Giuliano developed four different versions of ACORN.
+Working under contract with the US Air Force, Jones and Giuliano developed four different versions of ACORN.
 The first one is below.

 ![The original ACORN system](docs/acorn_original.png)